-This function can be used in many different ways.
-It can be used to count and sum arrays like COUNTIFS or SUMIFS, with more flexibility.
-Further, SUMPRODUCT allows users to extend functionality when using different excel functions.
+It’s quite a versatile function and can be used to count and sum arrays like COUNTIFS or SUMIFS, but with added flexibility.
+You can also use other functions within SUMPRODUCT to extend its functionality even further.

 In the simple example below, we calculate the average selling price of all our products by using SUMPRODUCT to multiply Price by Quantity and then divide by the total volume sold.

 It is an excellent function to calculate average returns, price points, and margins.

 The CHOOSE function is one of the most under-used Excel functions.
 It is easy to understand yet very powerful.
 CHOOSE allows you to select one of up to 254 values or options based on an index number.
 The function is great for scenario analysis in financial modeling.

 For example, imagine you have three different assumptions for revenue growth next year: 14%, 17%, and 22%.
 Using the CHOOSE formula you can return 17% if you tell Excel you want choice #2.

 You can use the CHOOSE function to select values from different sheets, while avoiding volatile functions like INDIRECT.